 Scientific integrity

-Everyone involved in teaching and research at Maastricht University shares in the responsibility for maintaining academic integrity.
-All of our academic staff are expected to adhere to the general principles of professional academic practice at all times.
+Do you teach or research at Maastricht University (UM)?
+Then you share in the responsibility for maintaining academic integrity.
+Our academic staff are expected to adhere to the general principles of professional academic practice at all times.

+You can talk with the confidential advisor about matters related to scientific integrity.
+For example, about plagiarism and the fabrication of research data.
 In case of questions or complaints concerning scientific integrity, the confidential advisors on scientific integrity are the primary contact persons.
-They will try to mediate in the complaint or to reach a solution.
+They will try to mediate the complaint or reach a solution.
 If this is not possible, they will guide the complainant in filing the complaint with the UM Committee on Scientific Integrity.
 Ph.D. candidates who have questions or complaints concerning scientific integrity can also contact the confidential advisor at their faculty, before contacting the UM advisors on scientific integrity.

 Contact

-Within UM, prof. Herman Kingma, dr. Ree Meertens and prof. Sophie Vanhoonacker-Kormoss act as the confidential advisors on Scientific Integrity.
+Within UM, Professor Herman Kingma, Dr Ree Meertens and Professor Sophie Vanhoonacker-Kormoss act as confidential advisors on scientific integrity.
 You can contact the confidential advisors by email at vertrouwenspersoonwi@maastrichtuniversity.nl or call the secretary to the confidential advisors, Arnold Verhoeven, at +31 (0)43 388 2350.

 Committee for Scientific Integrity